makerdao/community/governance/polls/Ratification Poll - Special Purpose Fund (MIP55) - July 12, 2021.md

 ---
-title: Ratification Poll for Special Purpose Fund, SPF - July 12, 2021
+title: Ratification Poll for Special Purpose Fund (MIP55) - July 12, 2021
-summary: A Special Purpose Fund (SPF) is used to fulfill a narrow, specific or temporary objective, where approved funds are locked in escrow.
+summary: This MIP proposes Special Purpose Funds (SPFs) which are used to fulfill a narrow, specific or temporary objective, where approved funds are locked in escrow.
 discussion_link: https://forum.makerdao.com/t/mip55-special-purpose-fund-spf/8624
 vote_type: Plurality Voting
 categories: